LEDfan/Bachelorproef/README.md

 * Lander Willem (lander.willem@uantwerpen.be)

 ## GenGeo
-The GenGeo can be tested by compiling Stride and then running the `./cmake-build-release/installed/bin/gengeopop`.
+The GenGeo can be tested by compiling Stride and then running the `./cmake-build-release/installed/bin/gengeopop` program.
 This executable can be given some files as parameter (use `gengeopop -h`), these paths are relative to the data directory.
+By default the program will use the following files:
+ - `flanders_cities.csv`
+ - `flanders_commuting.csv`
+ - `households_flanders.csv`
+The GeoGrid will be written into `gengeopop.json`, which can be opened using the Visualiser.

 ## GenGeo visualiser
 TODO